Directory of Resources

 - What are your goals for treatment?
 What would be a measurable improvement for you?

 - What we find in a sound booth may not reflect your experience in the real world.
 Try to think about the situations that are difficult for you, and how your life might improve if we can alleviate the problems you experience in those situations.
+Take a look at the hearing tools from the Ida Institute we have posted to help develop goals and guide treatment decisions.

 Hearing loss is considered a disability according to the Americans with Disabilities Act (ADA).
 This designation can be a good thing, because it draws attention to hearing loss and groups that advocate for individuals with hearing loss.
 It also enables people with hearing loss to seek accommodations in difficult listening environments.